 Insect Control: Check for white grubs and control as necessary.

 Fertilization: Do not apply fertilizer at this time.
 Submit soil samples every three years to determine what nutrients, other than nitrogen, are needed.
 Apply lime or sulfur as suggested by a soil test to raise or lower soil pH respectively.

 Weed Control: Apply broadleaf herbicides as necessary for control of chickweed, henbit, and others.
 Centipedegrass is sensitive to certain herbicides, such as 2,4-D, so follow label directions for reducing rates and use with caution.
-Selected herbicides (e.g., atrazine or simazine) can be applied in November or December for control of annual bluegrass and several winter annual broadleaf weeds.
+Selected herbicides (e.g., atrazine) can be applied in November or December for control of annual bluegrass and several winter annual broadleaf weeds.

 Page maintained by: Home & Garden Information Center

 This information is supplied with the understanding that no discrimination is intended and no endorsement of brand names or registered trademarks by the Clemson University Cooperative Extension Service is implied, nor is any discrimination intended by the exclusion of products or manufacturers not named.
 All recommendations are for South Carolina conditions and may not apply to other areas.
 Use pesticides only according to the directions on the label.
 All recommendations for pesticide use are for South Carolina only and were legal at the time of publication, but the status of registration and use patterns are subject to change by action of state and federal regulatory agencies.
 Follow all directions, precautions and restrictions that are listed.